xPuls3/racing-review/README.md

 First launch requries desktop mode to sign-in.

+# Grand Turismo 4

+Comes with a default controller deadzone that makes fine steering difficult.
+Use anti-deadzone to remove it, and the handling becomes great.

+Car handling is less detailed, but still holds up today.

+Developed by Sony's Polyphony.
+Only available on PlayStation 2.

+# Project Cars 2

+Input handling on controller isn't great, even with tweaking the oversteer or understeer appears unpredictable.

+**Steam Deck Unsupported**
+**ProtonDB Platinum**

 # Nascar Heat 5

-Input handling on controller isn't great, difficult to corner on oval tracks
+Input handling on controller isn't great, difficult to corner on oval tracks.

 Developed by 704 Games.